perdian/dotfiles/README.md

 ### Linux

-On standard Linux distributions the `realpath` command is not available and needs to be installed:
+On standard Linux distributions the `realpath` command is not available and needs to be installed.
+Other necessary system tools might also be missing to to be on the safe side install the following system components:

-    sudo apt-get install realpath
+    sudo apt-get install realpath git zsh python

 ## Installation